 We look after all communal gardens shared between council tenants.
 Our partner, Continental Landscapes, mow lawns, cut hedges, and tend to shrub beds on our behalf.
-Check their website to see when they're next in your area.

 Keeping neighbourhoods clean and tidy

 Our teams work very hard to keep neighbourhoods looking their best, by tending to communal gardens, litter picking, and clearing away discarded items.
 However, we can't do it on our own.